 Therefore, the aim of residency, through the different practices and approaches to the work of the selected artists, is to create a new mapping of the territory of the Cape of Leuca.
 A mapping aimed at restoring the “stumbling blocks” of the territory, or rather the missing spaces and gaps that are between things, thus bringing the experience of knowledge to its most extreme limit without necessarily filling it.

-This new narration of the territory is openly confronted, along the entire path of residence and at specific times, with its local communities in a fluid and horizontal way as well as with traditions, rites and places of belonging.
-The ties with the new first and second generations will show the ability to reinterpret these aspects in a more current key.
+This new narration of the territory is openly confronted, along the entire path of residence and at specific times, with its local communities in a fluid and horizontal way as well as with memory, traditions, rites and places of belonging while the ties with the new first and second generations show the ability to reinterpret these aspects in a more current key.